 <=> <=> <====================> <=> <=> --

 Computer (HRD) RR Modem Modem RR Radio Antenna

 Control End Internet connection Radio End

 The global reach of the Internet has changed our lives.
 It has definitely impacted the hobby of Amateur Radio.
-Remote radio operating is possible nowadays because of computers being connected together via the Internet.
-The system I use here is called 'Remoterig' (RR).
+Remote radio operating is possible nowadays because of computers and their derivatives being connected together via the Internet.
+As mentioned, the system used here is called 'Remoterig' (RR).
 This Swedish company uses a Remoterig 'black box' as the 'dedicated computer/modem.'
 One at the Control end and the other at the Radio end.
 Various configurations are able to be employed so that you can operate remotely. ie. there are a variety of ways of going about it.

 This image shows the Remoterig 'Control and Radio black boxes.'
 Information about the Remoterig system can be found at Remoterig.com